ymattw/fibonacci-server/README.md

 is not a thing to worry at all, it just a wrapper on top of the computing instance using the Flask web framework.
 What does need to worry about are:

-- Performance of the Flask framework itself (TODO: need effort to evaluate existing python web frameworks)
+- Performance of the Flask framework itself
 - Performance of json.dumps(), for our simple use case we can write a C extension when it becomes a bottleneck